-Alfalfa, also known commonly as lucerne, is aflowering plant that is native to warm, climates.
+Using alfalfa for hair is an excellent way to prevent hair loss and improve the overall appearance of your locks.
+Alfalfa, also known commonly as lucerne, is a perennial flowering plant that is native to warm, temperate climates.
 Most of the world’s alfalfa production occurs in North and South America.

-Alfalfa grass is a common feed crop, as it has more nutrition than common grass or hay, and young alfalfa sprouts can be found at most grocery stores, where they are beloved by health enthusiasts.
-One of the reasons for alfalfa’s nutrient density is the plant’s super long root system, which can grow to 15m deep, providing a rich base of for a number of and applications.
+Alfalfa grass is a common feed crop as it has more nutrition than common grass or hay, and young alfalfa sprouts can be found at most grocery stores, where they are beloved by health enthusiasts.
+One of the reasons for alfalfa’s nutrient density is the plant’s super long root system, which can grow to 15m deep, providing a rich base of nutrients for several cosmetic and therapeutic applications.

 Benefits of Alfalfa for Hair

 In addition to its agricultural usefulness, alfalfa has long been thought to have many health benefits.
 Alfalfa leaves are rich in protein and vitamins A, B, C, D, E, and K. In terms of minerals, the plant contains high amounts of calcium, copper, magnesium, manganese, zinc, and selenium.
 Additionally, it also has good amounts of carotene and chlorophyll.
 No wonder, this nutrient-rich plant is used in supplement form to boost hair, skin, and nail growth.
 You can read more about them in 9 Wonderful Benefits of Alfalfa.
 Let’s find out how alfalfa can help hair growth and hair health.

 Taken in tea or pill form usually, dried alfalfa leaf is full of vitamins A, B1, B6, C, E, and K. Vitamins B1 and B6 are particularly important to hair growth, while C and E both help improve scalp circulation.